-Campers are very active while at camp, so we suggest that you do not send new clothing.
+Campers are highly active while at camp, so we suggest that you do not send new clothing.
 Clothing should be practical and clean.

-In order to keep track of your camper's clothing, we ask that you put your camper's name on each item of clothing and equipment.
+To keep track of your camper's clothing, we ask that you put your camper's name on each item of clothing and equipment.
+Please ensure that the name is legible and do not use initials.
 Clothing not claimed will be kept at camp for two weeks and then donated to a local charitable organization.